Middleton Family Help The Easter Bunny

 The family are calling on the people of Cork to avail of the 3 for €5 Euro offer now in many shops and are asking for cuddly toys for those who can’t eat chocolate.

-The appeal, which is now in its 7th year, was started by Michael and Catherine Middleton from Ringaskiddy.
+The appeal, which is now in its 8th year, was started by Michael and Catherine Middleton from Ringaskiddy.
 Their son Liam was diagnosed with liver disease in February 2010.
 Liam spent time in Cork University Hospital and Our Lady’s Children’s Hospital Crumlin.
-When his condition deteriorated Liam – who will soon be 13- was airlifted by Government Jet to Kings College London, where he received lifesaving surgery.
+When his condition deteriorated Liam – who will soon be 14 – was airlifted by Government jet to Kings College Hospital, London, where he received lifesaving surgery.

 Touched by the level of care and support their son received while in hospital, Michael and Catherine wanted to say thank you.
-Hence they started the Easter Egg Appeal and has since then collected over 8,000 eggs to date to give to children in hospitals across Cork and Dublin as well as special needs schools.
+Hence, they started the Easter Egg Appeal and have since then collected thousands of eggs to give to children in hospitals across Cork and Dublin as well as special needs schools.